At a Glance

 Please note that this reading includes dehumanizing language.
-We have chosen to include the terms in order to honestly communicate the bigoted language of the time.
-We recommend that teachers review Addressing Dehumanizing Language from History before using this material.
+We have chosen to include the terms in this handout in order to honestly communicate the bigoted language of the time.
+We recommend that teachers review the "Preparing to Teach" section of The Reconstruction Era 3-Week Unit (see Teaching Note 3: Notes About Racist and Dehumanizing Language) before using this material.

 In 1963 a group of clergymen published an open letter to Martin Luther King Jr., calling nonviolent demonstrations against segregation “unwise and untimely.”
 From the Birmingham jail where he was imprisoned for his participation in demonstrations, King wrote a letter in reply.
 This is an excerpted version of that letter.